unicode-org/icu/docs/userguide/conversion/data.md

     tables for these other converters when their structure is not explicitly specified.
 The following describes how the converter types are interpreted:

-    1. MBCS: Generic ICU converter type, requires a state table
+    a.
+MBCS: Generic ICU converter type, requires a state table

-    2. SBCS: Single-byte, 8-bit codepages
+    b.
+SBCS: Single-byte, 8-bit codepages

-    3. DBCS: Double-byte EBCDIC codepages
+    c.
+DBCS: Double-byte EBCDIC codepages

-    4. EBCDIC_STATEFUL: Mixed Single-Byte or Double-Byte EBCDIC codepages (stateful, using SI/SO)
+    d.
+EBCDIC_STATEFUL: Mixed Single-Byte or Double-Byte EBCDIC codepages (stateful, using SI/SO)

 The following shows the exact implied state tables for non-MBCS types.
 A state table may need to be overwritten in order to allow supplementary characters (U+10000 and up).

 1.  subchar - The substitution character byte sequence for this codepage.
 This sequence must be a valid byte sequence according to the codepage structure.

 2.  subchar1 - This is the single byte substitution character when subchar is defined.
 Some IBM converter libraries use different substitution characters for "narrow" and "wide" characters (single-byte and double-byte).
 ICU uses only one substitution character per codepage because it is common industry  practice.

 3.  icu:state - See the "State Table Syntax in .ucm Files" section for a  detailed description of how to specify a codepage structure.

 4.  icu:charsetFamily - This specifies if the codepage is ASCII or EBCDIC based.